mendix/docs/content/en/docs/appstore/widgets/combobox.md

 #### 2.1.4 Label

-The **Label** section allows you to display labels for the combobox.
+The **Label** section allows you to display labels for the combo box.

 #### 2.1.5 Conditional Visibility {#visibility}